ARMmbed/sxsw2018/README.md

 Now click *Compile* and flash the application to your board again.
 The board should now connect to The Things Network.
 Inspect the *Data* tab in the TTN console to see the device connecting.
 You should first see a 'join request', then a 'join accept', and then data flowing in.

 ![console-data](media/console-data.png)

+**Note:** Device not joining?
+Maybe your EUI is wrong, they're hard to read.
+On the serial console the EUI is printed.
+Check if it's the same as in the TTN console.
+Wrong?
+Click *Edit* in the TTN console and update the EUI.

 ### Extra credit - relaying data back to the device